GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

-### 7.00.13

-Version bump in order to confirm MSI installs are operating properly

 ### 7.00.12

 Updated option `showlastmodification` to `gam <UserTypeEntity> print|show filecounts` to handle